Beginner’s Guide to Brush & Water Control in Watercolor

 If watercolor terms like bloomscharging, or glazing ever feel confusing, keeping The Watercolor Dictionary nearby can help clarify the language painters use while learning these skills.

-Understanding the terminology makes projects and technique articles that much easier to follow.
+From one artist to another, understanding the terminology makes project and technique tutorials that much easier to follow.

 🔗 Recommended for You